chrischenhub/OnlySportsLM/README.md

 The OnlySports collection consists of:
 1. OnlySports Dataset: A large-scale sports-specific text corpus
-2. Sports Text Classifier: A model for identifying sports-related content
+2. OnlySports Classifier: A text-embedding model for identifying sports-related content
 3. OnlySportsLM: A 196M parameter language model specialized for sports domain
 4. OnlySports Benchmark: A novel evaluation method for sports knowledge generation

-This repository provides tools and scripts to recreate our work or use our models for your own projects.
+This repository provides tools and scripts to recreate our work or use our code for your own projects.

 ## Requirements